Academy

 The Charlemagne Prize Fellowship is an endowed one-year non-resident programme of the European Charlemagne Prize Academy, addressing European junior researchers, next-generation policy experts, innovators, and thought leaders that work toward a better European Union.

-The Fellowship includes a stipend of 20,000 € per research project.
+The Fellowship includes a stipend of up to € 25,000 per research project.
 With the grant, our Fellows are offered the opportunity to conduct an independent research project individually or in a group.
 We highly encourage applicants to look for a suitable host institution that could provide a work place and research facilities at the preferred location during the Fellowship.
 In addition, the Fellow can choose to implement their project with the help of a self-selected mentor.
-During the Fellowship programme, the Fellows are able to travel and network with experts and international and European decision-makers, and to present the research results in the final annual publication as well as in front of a large audience at the concluding conference summit.
+During the Fellowship Programme, the Fellows are able to travel and network with experts and international and European decision-makers, and to present the research results in the final annual publication as well as in front of a large audience at the concluding conference summit.
 A unique aspect of the Fellowship is the connection with former Charlemagne Prize Laureates and the participation at the Charlemagne Prize award ceremony in Aachen in spring.

 Timetable